pmndrs/eslint-plugin-valtio/README.md

 }
 ```

-You can enable the rule to activate the plugin.
+Alternatively, you can enable rules in the plugin, selectively.

 ```json
 {